Innovators

 Verifiable Execution

-TIG ensures that the correct distribution of rewards amongst algorithm through verifiable execution which deterministically emits a “solution”, “runtime signature” and “fuel consumed”:
+TIG ensures that the correct distribution of rewards amongst algorithms through verifiable execution which deterministically emits a solution, runtime_signature and fuel_consumed:

-• solution: this is the output of the algorithm and might not be a valid solution
+• solution: This is the output of the algorithm and might not be a valid solution.

-• runtime signature: updated on certain opcodes using stack values, resulting in an unpredictable value that can only be reproduced by actually executing the algorithm on a given challenge instance
+• runtime_signature: Updated on certain opcodes using stack values, resulting in an unpredictable value that can only be reproduced by actually executing the algorithm on a given challenge instance.

 TIG can re-execute algorithms to detect mismatches with proofs submitted by Benchmarkers.
 Any differences signals fraud, where the Benchmarker claims to have used algorithm “A” whilst they actually used algorithm “B”.